 Craving a curry in the West End?
 Check out this hot new curry spot in Mayfair.

-A spicy new arrival on the extra-bougie Maddox Street, Lucknow 49 dishes up curries, biryani and other mouthwatering dishes inspired by the cuisine of Lucknow, a city in northern India with a distinct gastronomic vibe.
+A spicy new Indian restaurant on the extra-bougie Maddox Street, Lucknow 49 dishes up curries, biryani and other mouthwatering dishes inspired by the cuisine of Lucknow, a city in northern India with a distinct gastronomic vibe.

 As founder Dhruv Mittal explained, up north, ‘chewing’ was considered a bit basic by the influencers of yesteryear, and so the region’s chefs schooled themselves in the fine art of slow cooking.